 Here’s how visitors and delivery couriers interact with Virtual Doorman:

-3. If packages are being delivered, Virtual Doorman digitally signs for them and alerts residents they have a delivery.
+- If packages are being delivered, the Virtual Doorman digitally signs for them and alerts residents that they have a delivery.
 Then, the courier can place packages in a package locker or a package room.

-If added security is necessary: The entire process can be monitored by operators through security cameras installed in the building.
-If operators suspect anything unusual or suspicious, they can take necessary action.
+If added security is necessary, operators can monitor the entire process through security cameras installed in the building.
+If they suspect anything unusual or suspicious, they can take necessary action.

 Possible benefits of Virtual Doorman

 The concept of a remote doorman might seem strange or too sci-fi for your building.
-But digital doorman systems are actually quite common.
-Many delivery people and visitors interact with versions of virtual remote doormen all the time.
+But digital doorman systems are quite common.
+Many delivery people and visitors always interact with versions of virtual remote doormen.

 Here are some possible benefits of Virtual Doorman: